Potato Bread

 Notes

 To make mashed potatoes, peel about 2 Russet potatoes, then cut them into chunks.
-Boil them in a small saucepan until they are tender, about 20 minutes.
-Drain off any water.
+Boil them in a small saucepan until they are fork tender, about 20 minutes.
+Drain off any water (or save the potato water to use in this recipe!).
 Mash the potatoes and allow them to cool before adding to the recipe.

 I have not tried this bread with gluten-free flours.